[Updated: February 16, 2025]

 - Widowed -> (0, 0, 0, 1)

-This way, the machine learning algorithm treats the feature as different labels instead of assuming the feature has rank or order.
+This way, the machine learning algorithm treats the features as different labels instead of assuming they have rank or order.

 The following example demonstrates how to encode categorical data.